"There is no such thing as failure in creativity and composition. Procrastination is also not a bad thing... you're creating the entire time."

 AKIRA NAKANO grew up at the Colburn School of Performing Arts in both piano and percussion, soloing with numerous orchestras throughout Southern California as a youngster.
 He studied with Dr. Heewon Kwon with master classes from Jeffrey Kahane, Leon Fleischer, Ilana Vered, John Perry and Daniel Pollack.
 He was the winner of the 1st Annual Herbert Zipper Award in Music Composition amongst other piano competitions.
 Entering UCLA on a full ride piano performance scholarship, he won the UCLA Concerto Competition and graduated with a B.A. in Film & Television production.

-Mr. Nakano spent over twelve years working as a video editor, writer, producer and live event director at TRW Space & Electronics, and went on to have 20+ years of video marketing/communications and film producing experience which will dovetail into the LA Inception Orchestra's Virtual Reality/360 music education program.
+Mr. Nakano spent over twelve years working as a video editor, writer, producer and live event director at TRW Space & Electronics, and went on to have 20+ years of video marketing/communications and film producing experience.
+He has since day-jobbed at WireImage, Johnson Fain, Gensler, Walter P Moore and LEAP and currently works as a Special Assistant at the Fox Family Foundation whose mission is to break the link between poverty and blindness.

 Akira's play, "A Concerto for Claire", premiered at Zipper Hall at the Colburn School in 2002.
 He was the Music Director and on-stage pianist for Lodestone Theatre Ensemble's "Closer Than Ever" (L.A.
 Times Critics' Choice) in 2009 and resumed classical piano full time in 2010.